Week 1 - Python Foundations

 Type Aliases

-For complex types, create aliases to keep code readable:
+For complex types, create type aliases to keep code readable:

 # Define type aliases at the top of your module